Middleton-Cross Plains latest to reconsider police in schools

 Ruesga said that while he supports Glacier Creek’s SRO program, he also supports the effort to study and possibly change it.

-Ruesga, who identifies as Hispanic, said he grew up poor in the same area where Floyd was killed, and his positive relationship with a police officer stationed at his high school when he was growing up was one of the main reasons he decided to become a police officer.
+Ruesga, who identifies as Hispanic, said he grew up poor in the same area where Floyd died after a Minneapolis police office knelt on his neck for several minutes.
+Ruesga said his positive relationship with a police officer stationed at his high school when he was growing up was one of the main reasons he decided to become a police officer.

-Betsy Schoeller, a former Wisconsin Air National Guard officer, posted comments on Facebook about Vanessa Guillen's death, saying sexual harassment is the price of admission for women in the military and “if you're gonna cry like a snowflake about it, you're gonna pay the price.”

-The Madison Metropolitan School District recently joined others around the country in ending its contract with the police department for school resource officers.
-Next steps are still being determined.

-Oak Park Elementary School District 97 superintendent Carol Kelley was the second of two finalists for the Madison Metropolitan School District superintendent position to interview.
-Robbinsdale School District superintendent Carlton Jenkins had his interview Tuesday.

-"The children that you’re talking about that are the most vulnerable — that’s me," superintendent finalist Carlton Jenkins told Madison community members Tuesday.
+The pool will be open for three 2-hour sessions a day for recreational swimming with the capacity limited to 250 per session.

-Madison police officer Zulma Franco worked as a school resource officer last year at Madison East High School.
+Madison police Officer Zulma Franco worked as a school resource officer last year at East High School.
 The Madison School District and city officials have agreed to end the program beginning in the 2020-21 year.